pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 will say how much of the vertical height the Full-Block should paint over.
 I've not yet found a Font that always says Full-Block should paint the full vertical height

+Copying from a Landscape Terminal into gDoc works better if you choose gDoc > File > Page Setup > Orientation = Landscape, to replace their default choice of Portrait Orientation

 Copying Foreground and Background Color into gDoc from macOS Terminal mostly works.
 Copying from gShell or replIt copies the Characters well, but loses all the Color.